calebv2/SCTool-Tracker/README.md

 ## Overview

 SCTool Tracker is an advanced application for Star Citizen that monitors the game's log file to track and record player kills and deaths.
-This comprehensive tool provides real-time notifications about combat events and sends this data to the SCTool API to maintain your combat statistics.
+This tool provides real-time notifications about combat events and sends this data to the SCTool API to maintain your combat statistics.
 The current version is 5.4.

 ### Key Features at a Glance